psysherry/Hedging-Strategy/README.md

 This is a pure hypothetical project based on stock price data simulated from unknow stochastic procress.

-Step 1: find the paramenters used to simulate the stock prices Step 2: design a self-financing trading strategy that best imitates the payoff of a call option
+Step 1: find the paramenters used to simulate the stock prices

+Step 2: design a self-financing trading strategy that best imitates the payoff of a call option

 Step one was done in Matlab and step two was done in C++

-"training_data.csv" contains the original data: 1000 (independently) simulated price paths from a fixed model "training_data.vcs" contained the log return data for each of the 1000 paths "rearrange_data" contains all the log return data assocaited with stock price of the day.
+"training_data.csv" contains the original data: 1000 (independently) simulated price paths from a fixed model "training_data.vcs" contained the log return data for each of the 1000 paths "rearrange_data.csv" contains all the log return data assocaited with stock price of the day.

 How to run the program:
 1. Use the programme in the ‘rearrange data’ folder to rearrange the price and rate of return and export them into a CSV file, which is named as rearranged-data.csv.